krishv217/discord-webhook-sender/README.md

 To use:
 1. Install required packages using `pip install -r requirements.txt`
-2. Enter your Discord bot token and customize embed features (headers, footers, thumbnails, etc.) in DiscordWHSender.py
+2. Enter your Discord bot token and customize embed features (headers, footers, thumbnails, etc.) in `DiscordWHSender.py`
+3. Enter webhooks and roles for each group/webhook in `webhooks.json`
-3. Run DiscordWHSender.py
+4. Run `DiscordWHSender.py`

 Supported commands: